iotubeproject/iotube-validator-service/README.md

 `./bin/validator -signer validator.signer.yaml`

-### Validator Query Service
+### Validator API Service
-Validator query service provides a GRPC API and a http API for public to query the endorsements/signatures of the validator to transfers.
+Validator API service provides a GRPC API and a http API for public to query the endorsements/signatures of the validator to transfers.

 `./bin/validator -api validator.api.yaml`